What is the admissions process, and how difficult is it to be accepted?

 Returning to an academic environment after many years in the workforce will take some adjustment, but it’s also an invigorating and reaffirming experience.
 Participants in our program generally enjoy the opportunity to study and learn in a dynamic and supportive environment.
 We’ve also structured our program to support you in these ways: • To ease your transition, during the first Residential Week we introduce you to the scope and standards of the curriculum.
 If you want to brush up on some subjects, we also offer pre-program workshops (math review, financial accounting, business writing, etc.) at no additional cost.
 To minimize distractions from your coursework, the Executive MBA staff provides all support services, including: course registration, distribution of all curriculum materials, arrangements for accommodations, parking services and meals, and academic advising.

 Can I speak with alumni of the Boston University Executive MBA Program?

 Of course!
 Simply contact the office and we will provide you with a relevant list of alumni whom you may speak with.

 What is the structure of the Executive MBA program?

 The Executive MBA program is delivered as a lock-step, cohort program, which means your schedule of courses is predetermined and you go through the program with the same group of students (your cohort).
+View the curriculum details.

 Why does the EMBA program meet on Fridays and Saturdays every other week?

 The bi-weekly schedule accommodates participants’ job responsibilities, including business travel.
 It also maximizes faculty and student interaction, allowing for concentrated time on campus, and minimizes the time lost in travel to and from the campus.
 In addition, the two-week interval between classes provides flexibility for participants to meet their professional and personal commitments.
+Download the class calendar.

 Is the degree from the Executive MBA program different from one that is received in the Full-Time or Part-Time MBA programs?